Smart Ways to Save Money While Trekking in Nepal

 - Rara Lake: The biggest and deepest freshwater lake in Nepal

-- Tilicho Lake: Highest lake in the world
+- Tilicho Lake: The world highest lake in the world

 - Chitwan National Park: The first National Park in Nepal that homes 68 different species of Mammals, 544 species of birds and 67 species of butterflies.